The Medieval Bestiary – Cute, Quirky, and Weird Animals

 Most medieval Europeans, including bestiary creators, had never encountered creatures native to other lands, so they had no idea how such animals would look or act.
 It’s no wonder then that medieval representations of crocodiles look more like wolves or lions than reptiles.

 Medieval bestiaries also include many creatures that are just plain fiction, because people had no way to distinguish between the mythical and the merely exotic.
-If an elephant could exist with massive ears and long trunk, why not also a phoenix, who resurrects itself from its own ashes and makes such a great Christian allegory?
+If an elephant could exist with massive ears and a long trunk, why not also a phoenix, who resurrects itself from its own ashes and makes such a great Christian allegory?

-The medieval bestiary may seem naïve to modern viewers, but it’s still a great source of delight and can inspire the imagination.
-You can explore the whole menagerie at The Medieval Bestiary and in Janetta Rebold Benton’s book The Medieval Menagerie: Animals in the Art of the Middle Ages.
-(New York: Abbeville Press, 1992).
+The medieval bestiary may seem naïve to modern viewers, but it’s still a great source of delight and can inspire imagination.
+You can explore the whole menagerie at The Medieval Bestiary and in Janetta Rebold Benton’s book The Medieval Menagerie: Animals in the Art of the Middle Ages (New York: Abbeville Press, 1992).

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!